Matchbox-DAO/0xTitans-Public/README.md

 4. Add strategies as `w1`, `w2`, and `w3`.

-5. Add a `logs` folder to the root of the project.
+5. Add a `logs` folder to the root of the project (if not done yet).

 6. Run the command `forge test` to execute the tests.